 Hello, I’m alive.
 I’m not sure how else to begin my first blog post after several months of total silence.
 I hope my absence in the latter part of 2019 wasn’t cause for concern for any of my readers.
 It has been at least 5 or 6 months now since I’ve written anything on here and that has not been without cause.
 In previous blog posts, I’ve written about some of the challenges that went along with relocating to Spain.
 More on that soon.

 Honestly, 2019 was one of the greatest years of my life and simultaneously, one of the worst… It’s funny how you can experience such polarized feelings in a year’s time.
-Even while looking at specific things that have taken place in 2019, I have such mixed emotions.
+Even while looking at specific things that have taken place in 2019, I have mixed emotions.

 First off, because there is no simple way to eloquently put this, I think I’d prefer to just jump right into the first major update: Right now, I’m back to living in the USA.